Student Info

 Where We Train

-| Primary Location Hard Rock Pavilion Initial ground handling, kiting and low level flight training are held at the soccer field and small hills of the Hard Rock Pavilion located south of Albuquerque, NM Referring to the Google Maps image to the right, the directions to the training site are:
+Albuquerque Balloon Fiesta Park Initial ground handling, kiting, and pay-in towing for low-level flight training are held in the large grassy fields of the Albuquerque International Balloon Fiesta Park located on the north side of Albuquerque, NM.
+Referring to the Google Maps image to the right, the directions to the Fiesta Park are:

 |